-PHYS 1121-1131 T1
+PHYS 1131 T1, 2007 UNSW

-Ouestion 1
+Question 1

-- a) Your car is stopped on the side of a straight highway.
-The road is busy: many cars are going past, all of them at 100 km per hour.
-It's a sunny day and the solar cells are clean, so assume that your car accelerates at a constant rate $a=1.9~\mathrm{m.s^{-2}}$ from zero until it reaches a final speed $v_f=100~\mathrm{km}$ per hour.
+a) Your car is stopped on the side of a straight highway.
+The street is busy: many cars are going past, all of them at 100 km per hour.
+It's a sunny day and the solar cells are clean, so assume that your car accelerates at a constant rate $a = 1.9 \text{ m.s}^{-2}$ from zero until it reaches a final speed $v_f = 100 \text{ km}$ per hour.
 You need a long gap between cars to be able to accelerate to 100 km per hour to join the stream of the traffic.
-In this question you will work out how long. - i) Sketch a displacement time or x(t) graph showing the position of a car accelerating from rest to v_f at constant acceleration a, and then continuing at constant speed v_f . - ii) On the same graph, show the displacement of a following car.
+In this question you will work out how long.

+- i) Sketch a displacement time or x(t) graph showing the position of a car accelerating from rest to v_f at constant acceleration a, and then continuing at constant speed v_f . - ii) On the same graph, show the displacement of a following car.
 This is a car, which travels at a constant speed v_f at all times and which, when your car has finished accelerating, is a safe distance L behind yours.
 Show L clearly on the graph. - iii) Below or above your displacement graph, and using the same scale for the time axis, sketch a velocity time (v(t)) graph for the two cars.
 Show v_f on the graph. - iv) Some authorities judge that, in good conditions, the safe distance L between cars on a highway is the distance travelled by a car in 2 seconds.
 What is L for this case? - v) Assume that you start accelerating when the car ahead is a distance L in front of you and finish accelerating when the car behind (which travels at constant speed v_F) is a distance L behind you.
-(It is not required, but it may help to draw the x(t) for the car ahead of yours, as well.) - Showing your working, calculate the minimum necessary distance between the car in front of you and the car behind you. - Hint 1: you may wish to find out how far (say d_1) you travel while accelerating, and how far the following car travels while you are accelerating (say d_2). - Hint 2: look carefully at your diagram. - b) With respect to the ground, the wind is blowing from the North East at speed $v_w = 15$ km per hour.
+(It is not required, but it may help to draw the x(t) for the car ahead of yours, as well.)

+Showing your working, calculate the minimum necessary distance between the car in front of you and the car behind you.

+- b) With respect to the ground, the wind is blowing from the North East at speed $v_w = 15$ km per hour.
 You are bicycling South at speed v (with respect to the ground). - i) Relative to you, the wind is coming directly from the East.
 Determine your speed v. - ii) Relative to a second cyclist, also travelling South, the wind is coming directly from the SouthEast.
 Determine her speed (with respect to the ground).

-^{} A comment for road safety but not for marks.
+A comment for street safety but not for marks.
 The safe distance is a minimum for good conditions.
 In poor visibility, leave larger gaps.
-The timing requires judgment and the acceleration $1.9~\mathrm{m.s}^{-2}$ over this distance is not always achievable.
+The timing requires judgment and the acceleration 1.9 m.s^{-2} over this distance is not always achievable.
 Consider this calculation as an underestimate.

-iv) $$v_f = 100 \text{ km/hr} = \frac{10^5 \text{ m}}{3600 \text{ s}}$$ v) Distance d_1 travelled by you while accelerating:
+iv) $$v_f = 100 \text{ km/hr} = \frac{10^5 \text{ m}}{3600 \text{ s}}$$ v) Distance d1 travelled by you while accelerating:

-= 28 m.s-1.
-L = (2s).v_f = 56 m.
+= 28 m.s^{-1} .
+L = $(2s).v_f = 56 \text{ m}$.

-$$2ad_1 = v_f^2 - 0^2$$

-$$d_1 = v_f^2/2a$$

-Time taken to reach v_f:
+$2ad_1 = v_f^2 - 0^2$ $d_1 = v_f^2/2a$ Time taken to reach v_f: